Nadav G. Molchadsky

 PhD Candidate in Modern Jewish History; M.A.
 Jewish History, UCLA, 2010; Graduate Studies, Jewish History, Tel-Aviv University, Israel 2003-2006; B.A, Jewish History (Magna Cum Laude) and Political Science, Tel-Aviv University, 2002.

-Modern Jewish History, History of Zionism and the State of Israel
+Modern Jewish History, History of Zionism and the State of Israel, History of Jewish and Zionist Historiography.

 "The Concept: The Agranat Commission Report and the Making of Israeli Memory of the Yom Kippur War," Iyunim Bitkumat Israel (23) 2013, pp. 34-64 (in Hebrew).